ethereum/homestead-guide/source/network/test-networks.rst

   }

 Save a file called :file:`CustomGenesis.json`.
-You will reference this when starting your geth node using the following flag:
+You will reference this when starting your geth node using the following command:

+``init /path/to/CustomGenesis.json``

+If you are using an older version of geth (1.3.x), you should instead use:

 ``--genesis /path/to/CustomGenesis.json``